jcook3701/STM32/firmware/stm32H743/examples/FreeRTOS_MPU/readme.txt

 In order to make the program work, you must do the following:
  - Open your preferred toolchain
- - Rebuild all files and load your image into target memory
+ - RebuiF all files and load your image into target memory
  - Run the example

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>